Charles Henry Kingsburry's World War I draft card.

 his surname is sometimes misspelled with only one R; this card, signed in his own hand, shows two.

-must have arrived in the Santa Clarita Valley in the early 1920s because he helped build the powerhouse in San Francisquito Canyon.
+Born in Missouri, Kingsburry arrived in the SCV in 1919 to work as a carpenter on one of L.A.'s power plants in San Francisquito Canyon.
 By the 1930s he was operating a meat market in Newhall.

 Called "Uncle Charlie," he was Mason and was known for aiding widows.
 He led Newhall's 1934 Fourth of July Parade, something he repeated for several years thereafter.